Arjuna Phalguna: Plot

 After knowing the facts Arjun threatens the Sarpanch to reveal his real face to the village then no option left Sarpanch comes to bargain on thinking that his son-in-law is very strict if the facts were known to him it will become a problem to his family prestige.
 Then Arjun bargains the lands who grabbed by him need to give back to villagers.
 The Sarpanch obeys to give back except Thadodu's home because he reveals that he had given that property to Subbu as a dowry.
 Then Arjun first time faces Subbu threatens by showing his secret video who got along with the money in the chase and kept for himself to protect themselves.
 Subbu intentions reveals to their chase that actually Subbu organizing an Animal trade by joining hands with the forest welfare minister of the state.
 A journalist who records all his activities and demands ransom to him but he was caught and arrested in a cheating case by Subbu.
 Unfortunately the facts and money were swapped with the Cannabis bag.
 Then no option left Subbu comes to Arjun knees to bargain on thinking of that his father-in-law is a sincere man.
 Then Arjun orders to give Thadodu's land as a gentle way.
 Then as per the plan ends well.
 Later in a news headline Arjun learns that the Subbu arrested Vamsi for exchanging the fake notes and is promoted.
 It reveals that the amount is filled with fake notes when Arjun hiding the bag Vamsi sees it and thefts the entire money and burns the haystack.

-The film ends on a happy note with friends discussing the upcoming film RRR.
+The film ends on a happy note with friends discussing the upcoming RRR.